What does a nanny do?

 • Managing finances: Nannies are not responsible for handling family finances, managing budgets, or making financial decisions for the household.

-• Disciplinary actions: Nannies help promote positive behavior and encourage good habits, but major disciplinary decisions should be made by the parents.
+• Disciplinary actions: Nannies help promote positive behavior and encourage good habits, but major disciplinary decisions should be made by you, the parents.

 Welcome to Sommet Nannies, a nanny agency with presence in Boston, Chicago, Washington DC, New York, and nationwide.
 We help busy families find dedicated and caring college-educated nannies.